isochronous/backbone.babysitter/readme.md

 ## Specific to this Fork

 This fork was created because I wanted an initialize method to be available on Backbone.BabySitter, and I wanted `pluck` from Underscore's collection methods to be added to the list of methods borrowed from underscore.
+I also added the ability to sub-class BabySitter's `ChildViewContainer` a-la Backbone.Model's `extend` method.
 Those are currently the only differences between this fork and the original version of BabySitter.

 ## Downloads And Source